zhuofachen/Raman_deep_learning/README.md

 ![schematic_of_experiment](figures/Figure1_schematic_of_experiment.png)

 ### Flowchart of this work
- Before feeding into any models, all the raw data is rescaled and the cosmic rays are removed.
-In the data augmentation step, we applied peak shifting to better capture all expected variations in the collected spectra.
-Each model is studied with different noise levels.
-5 different machine learning models (SVM, RF, KNN, DT, NB) and 4 different deep learning models (CNN, FullCNN, FC, and MHCNN) are implemented.
-All the models are trained, tuned, and optimized and the optimal performances are compared.
+- Before feeding the data into any models, it is rescaled and cosmic rays are removed.
+- To capture all expected variations in the collected spectra, we make use of data augmentation.
+This includes peak shifting and additive noise (5 different noise levels).
+- 5 different machine learning models (SVM, RF, KNN, DT, NB) and 4 different deep learning models (CNN, FullCNN, FC, and MHCNN) are implemented.
+- All the models are trained, tuned, and optimized and the optimal performances are compared.
 ![Flowchart](figures/Flowchart_of_experimental_design.png)